 We would not have to wait for long, because in those days I often visited Marion two or three times a year.
 I would try to spend a couple of days there when I was in the midwest – visiting Kay’s family, Les Kouba or Bill Webster in Minnesota, the Rosebud Sioux or Crow Creek Indian Reservations in south central South Dakota, Ken Pruess in Lincoln, Nebraska or Jerry Koepp in Des Moines, Iowa – in addition to dozens of others like Alex Case, whose names may not be recognizable to philatelists.
 I spent a big part of my life driving around the midwest and have a lot of great memories.

-Alex struck me as a true gentleman and his love for his community and the sport of fishing were obviously very genuine.
+Alex struck me as a kind and honest man, a true gentleman and his love for his community and the sport of fishing were obviously very genuine (see Figure 16).
 He very much reminded me of my friend in Healdsburg, Joe Brandt.
 Looking back on it now, I believe my familiarity with Joe and his family and their very similar involvement in our community allowed me the to connect with Alex and develop a solid relationship much quicker than would otherwise have been possible.

-Alex was very supportive of my work.
-I could sense that he was perfectly able to comprehend the depth of my interest in his home town’s history.
+Alex was very appreciative of my work.
+I could sense that he was quickly able to comprehend my fervent interest in writing the fish and game chapter of his home town’s history – a subject that was close to his heart.
 Over the years we would spend many enjoyable hours sharing information and stories about the Park and Lake.